Francis Scott Key High School: Students

-Some clubs and organizations are : Debate Team, Fellowship of Christian Athletes, Academic Team (2006 county champions), SGA, Best Buddies, FFA, Robotics club, and Key Club.

 Sports

 The superintendent of Carroll County Public Schools announced an investigation into the school's boys lacrosse team on May 11, 2021, arising from a complaint of racism during a game with Manchester Valley High School on May 10, 2021.
 Some Francis Scott Key players repeatedly hurled the "n-word" at a minority player for Manchester Valley, it was alleged.
 The Baltimore Sun quoted the superintendent as saying, "we're not going to tolerate this ... it needs to stop permanently".

 Francis Scott Key High School has won the following state championships: